 - 8.1 The effectiveness of this Plan's policies and the manner in which they are applied by the Local Planning Authority will be monitored by Saham Toney Parish Council against the indicators listed in 8.4.
-Such monitoring will be carried out on an ad hoc basis, and is not intended to duplicate the Authorities' Monitoring Report prepared annually by Breckland Council, which has a somewhat different purpose and focuses on district-wide topics. - 8.2 In accordance with the Neighbourhood Planning Act, 2017, Schedule A2, "a qualifying body is entitled to submit a proposal to the Local Planning Authority for the modification of the Neighbourhood Development Plan".
-In that context, and given that Planning Practice Guidance states "most Local Plans are likely to require updating in whole or in part at least every 5 years", it is planned that this Neighbourhood Plan will be reviewed by Saham Toney Parish Council at least once every five years, and notwithstanding that, if, and whenever the Breckland Local Development Plan is updated. - 8.3 Such reviews will consider any changes to legislation; the National Planning Policy Framework and Planning Practice Guidance; the Local Development Plan; any changes in circumstances in the Neighbourhood Area that may affect the development of land; and the monitoring indicators defined in 8.4. - 8.4 Monitoring indicators for this Plan's Policies are as follows:
+Parishioners are also encouraged to play an active role in the effective application of the Plan's policies by engaging in the planning process, particularly when non-compliant proposals come forward.
+Monitoring will be carried out on an ad hoc basis, and is not intended to duplicate the Authorities' Monitoring Report prepared annually by Breckland Council, which has a somewhat different purpose and focuses on district-wide topics. - 8.2 In accordance with the Neighbourhood Planning Act, 2017, Schedule A2, "a qualifying body is entitled to submit a proposal to the Local Planning Authority for the modification of the Neighbourhood Development Plan".
+In that context, and given that Planning Practice Guidance states "most Local Plans are likely to require updating in whole or in part at least every 5 years", it is planned that this Neighbourhood Plan will be reviewed by Saham Toney Parish Council at least once every five years, and notwithstanding that, if, and whenever the Breckland Local Plan is updated. - 8.3 Such reviews will consider any changes to legislation; the National Planning Policy Framework and Planning Practice Guidance; the Local Plan; any changes in circumstances in the Neighbourhood Area that may affect the development of land; and the monitoring indicators defined in 8.4. - 8.4 Monitoring indicators for this Plan's Policies are as follows: